-As mentioned in Section 8.17, any reference to an element of a header stack hs[index] where index is a compile-time constant expression must give an error at compile time if the value of the index is out of range.
+As mentioned in Section 8.18, any reference to an element of a header stack hs[index] where index is a compile-time known value must give an error at compile time if the value of the index is out of range.
 That section also defines the run time behavior of the expressions hs.next and hs.last, and the behaviors specified there take precedence over anything in this section for those expressions.

-All mentions of header stack elements in this section only apply for expressions hs[index] where index is a run time variable expression, i.e. not a compile-time constant value.
-A P4 implementation is allowed not to support hs[index] where index is a run time variable expression, but if it does support these expressions, the implementation should conform to the behaviors specified in this section.
+All mentions of header stack elements in this section only apply for expressions hs[index] where index is not a compile-time known value.
+A P4 implementation may elect not to support expressions